Documentation for Neural NARX

 ¶

-This method saves the model "model" in folder "folder" using an extension .syspy
+Save the model "model" in folder "folder" using an extension .syspy.